 Nina Freitas, PT, DPT, OCS, MFd

 Dr. Nina Freitas graduated with her doctorate of physical therapy from MGH Institute of Health Professions.
 Nina has worked with a wide variety of diagnosis in the hospital outpatient setting, ranging from chronic stroke and Parkinsons to elite athletes.
 She has focused her clinical expertise in concussion management and treatment, vestibular dysfunction, and pediatric sports medicine.
 She has enjoyed exploring the fascial world, attending the Fascial Congress in Berlin in 2018 and taking the Level 1 Fascial Manipulation Course.
 She currently works at University of California, San Francisco and is a Board Certified Orthopedic Clinical Specialist.
 Nina is an avid runner, soccer player, and skier and loves traveling.

 PT, DPT, FAAOMPT, MFd

 Harvey has practiced in a wide variety of geographical and clinical settings throughout his career.
 He has worked in private, community service, and sports medicine clinics across the west coast.
+He completed both his residency and Fellowship at Kaiser Medical.
+He currently practices at UCLA Medical Center.
 Experiences ranging from working with the U.S. ski team, neurological rehabilitation in Denmark, and treadmill running analysis have contributed to his clinical reasoning.
 Outside of work, his passions include furniture making and photography.